qbizzle68/pyevspace/docs/source/reference/api/refframe.rst

 .. py:attribute:: ReferenceFrame.angles

     The :py:class:`Angles` object used to instantate the :py:class:`RefernceFrame`.
-Setting this value will cause the internal matrix to be recomputed, however changing a single angle attribute via the angles attribute cannot force the matrix to change.
-This will invalidate the rotation methods the :py:class:`ReferenceFrame` class provides.
+Setting this value or any of its angle attributes will cause the internal matrix to be recomputed.

     .. code-block:: python